sbhandari30903/MSCS_634_Lab_4/README.md

 ## How to Run

 1. Clone or download the lab files
-2. Install required dependencies: `pip install scikit-learn pandas numpy matplotlib seaborn`
+2. Install required dependencies: `pip install scikit-learn pandas numpy matplotlib seaborn` or run requirements.txt
 3. Open `multiple_regression_lab.ipynb` in Jupyter Notebook
-4. Add your name and course information in the header
 5. Run all cells to execute the complete analysis

 ---